 The following academic regulations for the undergraduate schools are informed by the University’s philosophy of a liberal arts education in the Jesuit tradition of educating the whole person.
 Academic life at Georgetown challenges students to explore, inquire, and reflect in an intellectual environment that fosters respect for others.
-The Undergraduate Honor System established in 1997, based on this principle of respect, holds students to high standards of personal and academic conduct.
+The Undergraduate Honor System, established in 1997, based on this principle of respect, holds students to high standards of personal and academic conduct.

-Georgetown’s strong academic standards are also reflected in its overseas study programs that require students to matriculate directly into a foreign university.
+Georgetown’s strong academic standards are also reflected in its overseas study programs that often require students to matriculate directly into a foreign university.
 Through the rigor of its academic programs, high standards of integrity, and its international and intercultural focus, the University seeks to prepare students to be active citizens of their community and of the world.

 |III.||Studying, Grades and Credits|

 |VI.||The Honor System|